official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-101. A JIC Assessment before military action against Iraq in 1991, intended “to provide military commanders with an indication of the possible scale of Iraq’s use of chemical weapons, and of how long such use could be sustained”, subsequently reduced the estimate of the size of the stockpile, to between 6,000-10,000 tonnes of agent.29
+101. A JIC Assessment before military action against Iraq in 1991, intended “to provide military commanders with an indication of the possible scale of Iraq’s use of chemical weapons, and of how long such use could be sustained”, subsequently reduced the estimate of the size of the stockpile, to between 6,000-10,000 tonnes of agent.[^29]

 102. The enduring effect of that Assessment is addressed later in this Section.

-103. Iraq fired 86 of its SCUD missiles during the 1991 conflict, 40 against Israel, 44 against Saudi Arabia and two in the direction of Bahrain and Qatar.30 No Al Abbas missiles were fired.31
+103. Iraq fired 86 of its SCUD missiles during the 1991 conflict, 40 against Israel, 44 against Saudi Arabia and two in the direction of Bahrain and Qatar.[^30] No Al Abbas missiles were fired.[^31]

-104. Based on its Assessment in September 1990, the JIC concluded on 17 April 1991 that Iraq might have up to 600 ballistic missiles left, “both standard SCUD and extended range variants”, but the figure was “probably less”.32
+104. Based on its Assessment in September 1990, the JIC concluded on 17 April 1991 that Iraq might have up to 600 ballistic missiles left, “both standard SCUD and extended range variants”, but the figure was “probably less”.[^32]

-105. The Butler Report commented that JIC Assessments of Iraq’s chemical warfare and ballistic missile programmes before military action in 1991 were “done on what was effectively a worst case basis”, but that was not made explicitly clear.33
+105. The Butler Report commented that JIC Assessments of Iraq’s chemical warfare and ballistic missile programmes before military action in 1991 were “done on what was effectively a worst case basis”, but that was not made explicitly clear.[^33]

 106. Reporting in 2005, the Iraq Survey Group (ISG) concluded that in 1991 the coalition’s military actions had:

-28  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 45.
+[^28]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-29  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 46.
+[^29]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-30 Ministry of Defence, Statement on the Defence Estimates, July 1991, page 22.
+[^30]: Ministry of Defence, Statement on the Defence Estimates, July 1991, page 22.
-31  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 49.
+[^31]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-32  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 50.
+[^32]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-33  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 49.
+[^33]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,

 42

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-*  destroyed or damaged most of Iraq’s chemical weapons infrastructure;34
+*  destroyed or damaged most of Iraq’s chemical weapons infrastructure;[^34]
-*  damaged but did not destroy Iraq’s biological weapons infrastructure;35
+*  damaged but did not destroy Iraq’s biological weapons infrastructure;[^35]
 *  successfully bombed most of the key facilities involved in the processing of nuclear material or weapons research which had been identified; and
-*  effectively targeted much of Iraq’s delivery systems infrastructure.36
+*  effectively targeted much of Iraq’s delivery systems infrastructure.[^36]

 107. In its report, ISG stated that:

 *  Iraq produced hundreds of tons of a range of chemical agents annually,

-including mustard, sarin and tabun in the 1980s, and had committed significant resources to a long-term programme.37
+including mustard, sarin and tabun in the 1980s, and had committed significant resources to a long-term programme.[^37]

-the Kurdish population during the Iran-Iraq War.38
+the Kurdish population during the Iran-Iraq War.[^38]

 *  More than 100,000 “chemical munitions” were used against Iranian forces and
-*  Production of chemical agent ceased in 1988 but re-started in 1990.39
+*  Production of chemical agent ceased in 1988 but re-started in 1990.[^39]
-*  A biological weapons programme had started in the 1970s.40
+*  A biological weapons programme had started in the 1970s.[^40]
 *  Between 1979 and 1982 Iraq bought large quantities of uranium in several

-forms from several countries and, in 1982, began formally to pursue uranium enrichment.41
+forms from several countries and, in 1982, began formally to pursue uranium enrichment.[^41]

 complex at Al Athir.

 *  In 1988 work began on a nuclear weapon research, development and production
-*  In April 1990 orders were given to weaponise agents.42
+*  In April 1990 orders were given to weaponise agents.[^42]
-*  By early 1991, Iraq had produced large quantities of agent, including anthrax, botulinum toxin, Clostridium perfringens, aflatoxin and small quantities of ricin and it had successfully weaponised some of them into ballistic missiles, aerial bombs, artillery shells and aircraft spray tanks.43
+*  By early 1991, Iraq had produced large quantities of agent, including anthrax, botulinum toxin, Clostridium perfringens, aflatoxin and small quantities of ricin and it had successfully weaponised some of them into ballistic missiles, aerial bombs, artillery shells and aircraft spray tanks.[^43]

-34 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Biological’, page 5.
+[^34]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-35 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Chemical’, page 7.
+[^35]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-36 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume II, ‘Delivery Systems’, page 1.
+[^36]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-37 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Chemical’, page 8.
+[^37]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-38 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Chemical’, page 9.
+[^38]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-39 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Chemical’, page 9.
+[^39]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-40 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Biological’, page 1.
+[^40]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-41 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume II, ‘Nuclear’, page 3.
+[^41]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-42 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Biological’, page 9.
+[^42]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to
-43 US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to the DCI on Iraq’s WMD with Addendums.
-Volume III, ‘Biological’, page 10.
+[^43]: US Government Publishing Office, 25 April 2005, The Comprehensive Report of the Special Advisor to

 43